Regional Climate Models

 The growing demand for regional climate projections is reflected in the 2019-2028 Strategic Plan of the World Climate Research Programme (WCRP) of the World Meteorological Organization.
 The WCRP intends to build stronger capability for ‘Bridging Climate Science and Society’ by providing a clear ‘entry point’ into WCRP activities including the Coordinated Regional Climate Downscaling Experiment (CORDEX).

-Over the past decade, PARC’s research in climate risk assessment and adaptation planning has made increasing use of output from runs of RCMs.
+PARC has used GCM data for various applied research projects by accessing the repositories of the various phases of the Coupled Model Intercomparison Project (CMIP3, CMIP5 and now CMIP6), and also the Pacific Climate Impacts Consortium (PCIC), Prairie Climate Centre (PCC) and Canadian Centre for Climate Services (CCCS) data portals.
+Over the past decade, however, PARC’s research in support climate risk assessment and adaptation planning has made increasing use of output from runs of RCMs.
 For example, during 2010-2017, the Climate Research Branch of Environment and Climate Change Canada funded PARC to develop high-resolution climate change projections for the Prairie Provinces using data derived from RCMs (Barrow and Sauchyn, 2017, 2019).
-With access to a cluster of supercomputers managed by the WestGrid regional partner of Compute Canada, we are running the National Center for Atmospheric Research (NCAR) Weather Research and Forecasting (WRF) model, which is widely used for regional climate studies.
-We also utilize RCM data from:
+We have sourced RCM data for the Prairie Provinces from:

-- The North American Regional Climate Change Assessment Program (NARCAAP)
+• The North American Regional Climate Change Assessment Program (NARCAAP)

-- The North American Domain of the Coordinated Regional Climate Downscaling Experiment (NA-CORDEX)
+• The North American Domain of the Coordinated Regional Climate Downscaling Experiment (NA-CORDEX)

-- Canadian climate modeling centers: CCCMa and Ouranos
+• Canadian climate modeling centers: CCCMa and Ouranos

 Our RCM Projects / Data in Action